PowerDNS/pdns/docs/manpages/zone2sql.1.rst

     If there's more than one SOA record in the zone (possibly because it was AXFR'd), ignore it.
 If this option is not set, all SOA records in the zone are emitted.
+--delete-matching-domains
+    Adds a delete statement to the sql output to allow re-importing zones.
+    Mostly only useful during testing.
+This hould not be used on a live DB as you will override the zone with previous data.
 --help
     List all options
 --on-error-resume-next